-- 1. In FortiManager, ensure that you are using a 5.6 or later ADOM. - 2.
-Create a fabric connector object for AWS.
-See Configuring fabric connectors on page 208. - 3.
-Import address names from AWS to the fabric connector object.
-See Importing address names to fabric connectors on page 211. - The address names are imported and converted to firewall address objects.
+- 1. Import address names from AWS to the fabric connector object.
+See Importing address names to fabric connectors on page 305. - The address names are imported and converted to firewall address objects.
 The objects do not yet include IP addresses.
-The objects are displayed on the Firewall Objects > Addresses pane. - 4.
+The objects are displayed on the Firewall Objects > Addresses pane. - 2.
 In the policy package in which you will be creating the new policy, create an IPv4 policy and include the firewall address objects for AWS.
-See IP policies on page 170. - 5.
+See IP policies on page 214. - 3.
 Install the policy package to FortiGate.
-See Install a policy package on page 153.
+See Install a policy package on page 195.

 FortiGate communicates with AWS to dynamically populate the firewall address objects with IP addresses.